-NUTRITION (after one year of (A) Adult Roles) CHILD DEVELOPMENT (Jr. or Sr.) HUMAN DEVELOPMENT INTRO TO 2D INTRO TO 2D INTERMEDIATE CHOIR PHYSICAL EDUCATION AQUATICS (approval needed) ADVANCED PE (after one year of PE) INTRO TO MANUFACTURING PREPARING FOR COLLEGE & CAREERS (after one year of (A) PCC) INTRO TO FASHION & TEXTILES I INTRO TO HOUSING & DESIGN INTRO TO HOUSING & DESIGN INTRO TO AGRICULTURE INTRO TO AGRICULTURE
+NUTRITION (after one year of (A) Adult Roles) CHILD DEVELOPMENT (Jr. or Sr.) HUMAN DEVELOPMENT INTRO TO 2D ADVANCED 2D ART INTERMEDIATE CHOIR PHYSICAL EDUCATION AQUATICS (approval needed) ADVANCED PHYSICAL EDUCATION (after one year of PE) PRINCIPLES OF MANUFACTURING PREPARING FOR COLLEGE & CAREERS (after one year of (A) PCC) INTRO TO FASHION & TEXTILES I INTRO TO HOUSING & DESIGN PRINCIPLES OF CONSTRUCTION PRINCIPLES OF AGRICULTURE INTERPERSONAL RELATIONSHIPS (after one year of (A) IPR)